getify/You-Dont-Know-JS/scope-closures/ch1.md

 Scopes are planned out during compilation -- that's why we refer to "lexical scope" as a compile-time decision -- but they aren't actually created until run-time.
 Each scope is instantiated in memory each time it needs to run.

-In the next chapter, we'll dig into the conceptual foundations of lexical scope.
+In the next chapter, we'll sketch out the conceptual foundations of lexical scope.